Myster-Ts-RPGs/Thellade-World/01 Campaign/04 Lore/03 Literature/Of the Crossing and the Unraveling.md

 I write of what came before the silence.
 Before the seals.
 Before the memory of memory was undone.

 We called it *war* at first—what we now name the *Time Wars*.
 But there was no enemy we could face.
 No fortress to breach, no army to defy.
 Only… collapse.
-Across the worlds of the [[Material Plane]], time itself began to fray.
+Across the worlds of the [[01 Campaign/01 World/01 Planes/Material Plane]], time itself began to fray.
 Trees bloomed before they grew.
 Rivers flowed in spirals.
 Magic rebelled against its own intent.

 And then… it came.